bitgato/tasveer/README.md

 - Images can be filtered by the directory they're in by selecting directories in the dropdown menu above the images section.

+- `Show untagged images only` checkbox can be checked to show only images without any linked tags.
+If any tag is selected in the tag list, this checkbox is disabled.
+As a result, this can only be used without any tags selected (because if you have a tag already selected, it means you are about to/already have images filtered by tags, making this useless).

 - Tags linked to an image can be viewed by right clicking an image and selecting `Show Tags`.
 A tag can be removed from an image by clicking on its button and then confirming.
 The tags will not get removed unless you press